favoyang/unity-addressable-importer/README.md

 Notice that as of December 2019, unity package manager won't keep sync git repository to the latest version.
 [UPM Git Extension](https://github.com/mob-sakai/UpmGitExtension) is a tool to manage package with git url.

-### Install as an embed package via submodule
+### Install via Git Submodule

-This way gives you more control if you want to modify the package based on your purpose.
-Fork the repo, and checkout to your Packages folder as submodule.
+Install as an embed package via submodule, gives you more control to modify the package based on your purpose.
+Fork the repo, and checkout to your *Packages* folder as git submodule.

     git submodule add https://github.com/[YOURNAME]/unity-addressable-importer.git Packages/unity-addressable-importer
     git add -A
     git ci -m "Imported unity-addressable-importer"

-## How to use
+## How to Use

 See [usage](./Documentation~/AddressableImporter.md)